IS WHOLESALING REAL ESTATE LEGAL?

 Now for the licensees:

-Being a licensee allows you to advertise a property you don’t own when you have the owner’s written permission.
+Being a licensee allows you to advertise a property you don’t own when you have a listing agreement signed by the property owner.
 You can have it under contract and be acting for yourself, and not as an agent.
 However, consider this.
 I can easily imagine a seller filing a complaint/lawsuit on how they were taken advantage of by the unscrupulous licensed, skilled professional real estate agent.
 You know the one who put their home under contract, then assigned the contract for a lot more than a commission.
 The agent clearly took advantage of the unsophisticated seller, and stole their home for less than it was worth for their own personal gain.
 Guess who wins that?

 Wholesaling and all real estate activities MUST comply with the three rules above.

 In case you’re wondering, I primarily focus on rentals and flips.
-I do wholesale some properties, which may include assigning the contract.
+I do wholesale properties, but I rarely assign the contract.

 ASSIGNING THE CONTRACT